yaniker/One-shot-skill-assessment-in-high-stakes-domains-with-limited-data-via-meta-learning/README.md

 **!!!
 If you have any questions or need features please add them to `issues`. !!!**

+## Definition

+This code introduces meta learning adaptation to time-series datasets with varying temporal length.

 ## License

 This repository contains two distinct codebases under separate licenses: